Nahidkaramala/Phonepe-Pulse-data-visualization/README.md

+# Phone-pe-pulse-data extraction and data analysis using visualization tools
-# Phonepe-Pulse-data-visualization
+# problem statement
 Phonepe pulse data extraction using python by Git cloning, Data Transformation using pandas and SQL, Data presentation using matplotlib, plotly express and presenting the overall data using Streamlit
-# Phone-pe-pulse-data extraction and data analysis using visulization tools
-# problem statement

 The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.
 The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner.